 The attachment procedure usually takes two or three appointments to complete.
 At the first appointment Drs.
-Ham, Beuk or Lawson will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+Ham, Beuk, Lawson or Centorame will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.

 Since the bridge must be fabricated very precisely to ensure correct bite and to match the opposing tooth, impressions of the teeth are taken and sent to a lab where the bridge will be constructed.